Skip to main content

 • Electric only: common in more rustic parks

-• No hookups (dry camping): many state park sites — know your tank capacity before committing
+• No hookups (dry camping): present throughout — know your tank capacity before committing

 Best States for State Park RV Camping